Marko Tomas: Professional career

 In 2007, Tomas won the Spanish League and ULEB Cup championships with Real Madrid.
 He was then sent to Fuenlabrada on loan to gain experience in the 2007–08 season.
-On September 18, 2009, he was waived by Real.
+On 18 September 2009 he was waived by Real.

-On September 20, 2009, he signed a one-year deal with Cibona.
+On 20 September 2009 he signed a one-year deal with Cibona.

-On June 23, 2010, he signed a two-year deal with Fenerbahçe Ülker.
+On 23 June 2010 he signed a two-year deal with Fenerbahçe Ülker.

-On August 7, 2012, Tomas signed a one-year contract with the Croatian team Cedevita.
-On July 24, 2013, he re-signed with Cedevita for two more seasons.
+On 7 August 2012 Tomas signed a one-year contract with the Croatian team Cedevita.
+On 24 July 2013 he re-signed with Cedevita for two more seasons.

-On July 30, 2015, he signed with Turkish club TED Ankara Kolejliler for the 2015–16 BSL season.
+On 30 July 2015 he signed with Turkish club TED Ankara Kolejliler for the 2015–16 BSL season.

-On October 29, 2016, Tomas returned to Cedevita for the rest of the 2016–17 season.
+On 29 October 2016 Tomas returned to Cedevita for the rest of the 2016–17 season.

-On October 3, 2017, he signed an open contract with his former club Cibona.
+On 3 October 2017 he signed an open contract with his former club Cibona.

 In October 2018 he joined another Croatian club: this time the less ambitious Zabok that was coached by his brother Ivan.
 After playing just two games for Zabok he moved to Gaziantep of the Turkish Super League.

-On August 8, 2020, he has signed with Gaziantep Basketbol of the Turkish Basketbol Süper Ligi (BSL).
+On 8 August 2020 he signed with Gaziantep Basketbol of the Turkish Basketbol Süper Ligi (BSL).